vijayteja30/SatSure_DE_Assignment/README.md

 # SatSure Data Engineering Assignment

-This project implements a complete IoT telemetry pipeline using Apache Airflow, MinIO, and Apache Iceberg (via REST catalog).
+This project implements a complete IoT telemetry pipeline using Apache Airflow, MinIO, and Apache Iceberg.
 The pipeline ingests, transforms, validates, stores, and reports on telemetry data.

 ---